Agile Warrior F-111X

 Agile Warrior F-111X is a video game developed by Black Ops and published by Virgin Interactive Entertainment for the PlayStation and Windows.
 It was the first title produced by the studio, initially developing the title from home before they gained their Santa Monica offices.

 Gameplay

-Agile Warrior is a F-111X flight simulator with half a dozen missions.
+Agile Warrior is a F-111X flight simulator with several missions.

 Reception

 Next Generation reviewed the PlayStation version of the game, rating it two stars out of five, and stated that "if you stick with it, there is some fun to be had, but not enough to overcome the game's many small and large frustrations".